 Whether they're in your home or car, open windows give pollen a chance to permeate your space.
 To keep allergens away, keep your windows closed as often as possible.

 8. Filter the air in your home.

 In addition to keeping your home and car cool so you can keep your windows closed, air conditioning can help filter the air around you.
 To ensure that it continues to trap pollen effectively, make sure to change the filter on your air conditioning unit as needed.

 Another option is to use an air purifier.
 These devices are available at many price points, and they can help relieve indoor allergies as well as outdoor ones.
 So if anyone in your home has a winter allergy, like a pet dander, mold, or dust mite allergy, this could be beneficial for them, too!

 9. Use saline eye drops and sinus rinses.

 Saline eye drops and nasal sprays can help relieve itchiness and congestion by relieving inflammation and rinsing your eyes and nose free of pollen.
-Many are available over the counter, but as with any medication, it is best to speak with your primary care provider before trying them out.
+Many are available over the counter, but as with any medication, it is best to speak with your before trying them out.